AthharPro/MERN-blog-app/README.md

 <h3>Make Dashboard Private</h3> <hr>

 `/components/PrivateRoute.jsx` has the code , if the user is authenticated only then can access the `/dashborad` page, else its redirected to `/sign-in`

+<h3>Complete sidebar of the dashboard</h3> <hr>

+`/components/DashSidebar.jsx` gets the tab= parameter value and checks if its 'profile' or not. and activates the button.